 …which still had no sound to speak of.

 Adding potential injury to the existing insult, the Clio was due for its service.
 The prospect of having to shell out more for the inspection and repairs than what the thing is actually worth is — needless to say — a rather unpleasant idea, too.

 So the obvious and long overdue decision was to replace it.

-Thus, all personal projects were put on hold for a while until, after several days on the internet later, there was a certain VW that stood out and raised my interest: the price was reasonable and the requirements were met…
+Thus, all personal projects were put on hold for a while until, several days on the internet later, there was a certain VW that stood out and raised my interest: the price was reasonable and the requirements were met…

 Everything just fit right in: the timing, the facts, the figures, the price — and the dealer was even prepared to accept the old Clio as a trade-in.
 Yeah!